This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 If you’ve read any of the other recipes I’ve posted, you know that I don’t do anything the hard way.
 In fact, if there’s something I want, and the recipe seems difficult, I look for shortcuts.

 For my easy shrimp fettuccine, I decided to go for a hint of sour.
 So I purchased a lemon-based marinade that I thought would be perfect.
-Unfortunately, when I tasted it after I got home, I realized it was too sour.
-I’ll use that in something else later.
+Unfortunately, when I tasted it after I got home, I realized it was too sour, and I didn’t want to add sweetener.
+So I’ll use that marinade in something else later.

 Remember that it’s always good to taste things before you add them.
 It’s better to find out beforehand than afterward whether or not it tastes like you want it to.
 Unfortunately, I’ve made that mistake in the past, but my husband is a good sport.
 In fact, he’ll eat whatever I put in front of him.